TCDG/Scammer-ToolBox/README.md

 <h1>Scammer ToolBox</h1>
 Scammer ToolBox Provides alot of features and more are added after every update!

+Note: This also works on linux with wine but there are some issues.
+Other than that it is usable.

 <a href="https://github.com/TCDG/Scammer-ToolBox/raw/master/Scammer%20Toolbox%20%20v1.2.0.exe">
   <img src="http://i.imgur.com/qoGP19r.png" alt="Scammer Toolbox">
 </a>